sm0lrice/sm0lrice/README.md

-- 👋 Hi, I’m @sm0lrice
+- 👋 Hi, I’m @sm0lrice!
-- 👀 I’m interested in a career in web development, backend, mobile app development, AWS, software engineering, and software development.
+- 👀 I’m interested in a career in product development or software development.
+- 🤓 Fields of experience and interest in: web development, backend development, mobile app development, AWS, software engineering, and software development.
-- 🌱 I’m currently learning AWS, C#, and .NET.
+- 🌱 Currently learning AWS, C#, and .NET.
-- 💞️ I’m looking to collaborate on creating interesting projects.
-You have something in mind? please feel free to contact me.
+- 💞️ Welcome to collaborations on creating interesting projects.
+Do you have something in mind?
+Please feel free to contact me.
-- 📫 How to reach me through my email: rlcaj@icloud.com
+- 📫 How to reach me through my email: rlcaj@icloud.com.

 <!---